Read about the people involved in the PASTRES project.

 Nathan co-ordinates the communications work of the PASTRES project.
 He is based at the ESRC STEPS Centre in the UK, where he has worked for several years on communications across a set of projects related to sustainability and development.

-Ben is a Project Support Officer at the Institute of Development Studies and works on administration and communications for the PASTRES project.
+Ben is a Senior Project Support Officer at the Institute of Development Studies and works on administration and communications for the PASTRES project.
 Ben has an MSc in African Politics from SOAS University (2017-2019).

 Shibaji is a researcher and consultant based in Kolkata, India, specialising in audio-visual research methods.
 He provides methodological support to the PASTRES researchers, particularly in the use of the Photovoice method, drawing on extensive experience and research with the method in a variety of contexts.